-Many data center providers are using the same marketing and sales playbook that they’ve depended on for the past decade or so.
-The problem, however, is that there have been dramatic changes in how many of the most ideal IT decision makers navigate the buyer’s journey.
+Many data center providers use the same marketing and sales playbook they’ve depended on for the past decade.
+The problem, however, is that there have been dramatic changes in how many of the most ideal IT decision-makers navigate the buyer’s journey.

-The key is getting found early enough, in the right context, to matter.
+In the right context, the key is getting found early enough to matter.

 The frustration boiling over usually sounds something like, “I can never get in early enough to explain our real value.
 This sucks!”

-It’s no fun when the only thing that you can get people to pay attention to at the tail end of the sales cycle, because that’s when you first met them, is the price.
+It’s no fun when the price is the only thing you can get people to pay attention to at the tail end of the sales cycle because that’s when you first met them.
 And that’s not a good place to be.

 Where does this all start?
 It starts with understanding the buyer’s journey.

-The 2005 Buyer’s Journey – Where Many Data Center Providers’ Playbook Still Lives
+The Old-School Buyer’s Journey – Where Many Data Center Providers’ Playbook Still Lives

-Back then, marketing did lots of things like trade shows, print advertisements in trade journals and magazines, a lot of postal direct mail, and a lot of renting lists and sending email to the people on those lists – even if they didn’t want to get your emails.
-We know the four letter words that describe that kind of email (spam, junk, etc.).
+Back then, marketing did lots of things like trade shows, print advertisements in trade journals and magazines, a lot of postal direct mail, and a lot of renting lists and sending emails to the people on those lists – even if they didn’t want to get your emails.
+We know the four-letter words that describe that kind of email (spam, junk, etc.).

 What also jump-started the sales process, the buyer’s journey, early on 10 years ago was a lot of cold calls.

-And then about 10% or 20% of the way into the buyer’s journey, 10% or 20% of the way into the sales cycle, prospects were ready to speak with your sales team.
+And then, prospects were ready to speak with your sales team about 10% or 20% of the way into the buyer’s journey and 10% or 20% of the way into the sales cycle.

 Way back then, it was a very different relationship between your prospects and your sales department.